duckafire/LIM/docs/the-header-lim.md

 <h3 id="overview">Overview</h3>

 &emsp;Every that the flags `--no-header` (`-nh`) and `--until-stage` (`-us`) are not used, Lim will be to seek, in the current directory, a file named like *header.lim*.
-If this file is found, its content will be read and separated in memory buffers.
+If this file is found, its content will be read and separated in memory buffers, for future processes.
 Else, the compaction process will be continue normally.

 <br>

 <h3 id="file-cont">File content</h3>

-&emsp;Like way of organizate its content, the *header.lim* can contain until four partitions, each with a specific name and purpose.
+&emsp;Like way of organizate its content, the *header.lim* can contain until four partitions, each with one specific name and purpose.
 More information about are below:

 <br>